 where in the parenthesis you need to put variable to be grouped and after the operation that you want to do .mean or .sum for example

-So we will discover that in our dataset, average price in Argentina is 24,5$ with an average of 86,7$, beter than Austria that has 90 point in average but you have to pay 30$
+So we will discover that in our dataset, average price in Argentina is 24,5$ with an average of 86,7$, better than Austria that has 90 point in average but you have to pay 30$

 Of course you can groupby by multiple column (‘country’,’region’)

-FILTER ONLY DATA WITH PRICE >90$
+FILTER OR USE SUBSET WITH WINE WITH PRICE >90$

 HOW TO EXPORT IN CSV OR EXCEL WHEN YOU ANALYZE DATA WITH PYTHON ?